scalaz/scalaz/README.md

 Scalaz has grown to contain a wide range of useful type classes and data structures.
 This presents a challenge to the beginner trying to learn the library -- where to start, what to ignore?
-To help alleviate this, the library has further been modularised.
+To help alleviate this, the library has been modularised further.

 * **scalaz-core**: Type class hierarchy, data structures, type class instances for the Scala and Java standard libraries, implicit conversions / syntax to access these.